 Sling TV is an inexpensive way to get pricey networks like ESPN or a regional sports channel.
 The interface is dated.
 But the Sling TV app is offered on just about any streaming device, or smartphone.

 If you are just starting to experiment with cable TV alternatives, trying out Sling TV free for a week is a decent start.
-You’ll get a good sense of what live TV streaming is like, and you can always cancel online before the free trial ends and start another with competitors like Hulu with Live TV.
+You’ll get a good sense of what live TV streaming is like, and you can always cancel online before the free trial ends and start another with competitors.

 Channels, premium networks and add-ons